 © Rob3000 | Dreamstime.com

-In the United States, colorectal cancer—cancer of the colon (large intestine) and rectum—is the third-most common type of cancer and the second-leading cause of cancer death.
+In the United States, colorectal cancer—cancer of the colon (large intestine) and rectum, also called bowel cancer—is the third-most common type of cancer and the second-leading cause of cancer death.
 The vast majority of these cancers are adenocarcinomas, which usually develop from growths of tissue (polyps) known as adenomas on the inner lining of the colon or rectum.

 The cancer tends to grow slowly, and it may take five to 10 years for a polyp to become cancerous.
 Trouble is, you may not experience any signs of colon cancer until the disease has progressed.
 As such, it’s important to undergo routine screening to detect and remove precancerous polyps well before you develop any bowel cancer symptoms.
 (See our post “Colorectal Cancers: Screening Saves Lives,” by Rosanne Leipzig, MD, PhD.)